Counseling For Couples - How Does Couples Therapy Work?

 Benefits of Couples Therapy

-While couples therapy may not help everyone in every situation, many people express their love for couples therapy and methods.
+While couples therapy may not help everyone in every situation, many people still express their love for couple's therapy and methods regarding reconnecting with their partner.
 Some benefits of couple therapy include the following:

 High Levels of Satisfaction

-During the couples therapy sessions and afterward, couples express higher levels of patient satisfaction and overall happiness.
-According to a study conducted by the American Association of Marriage and Family Therapists, 97 percent of couples surveyed said they received the help they needed.
-They said their couples therapists gave them resources they needed to make more effective decisions about their relationships.
-Plus, their overall mental and physical health improved, as well as work performance.
+During therapy sessions and afterward, couples express higher levels of patient satisfaction and overall happiness.
+According to a study conducted by the American Association of Marriage and Family Therapists, 97% of couples surveyed said they received the help they needed.
+They said their therapist gave them the resources they needed to make more effective decisions about their relationships.
+As a side effect, their overall mental and physical health improved, as well as work performance.

 It Doesn't Take Much Time

-Usually, a couples therapist has seen and heard it all, from the smallest problems to the most pressing issues in relationships.
-When couples attend joint sessions, it could take few sessions to resolve issues, as couples therapists have various methods.
-Attempting to solve issues yourselves could take more time, so visiting a licensed professional will save time.
+Usually, a couple's therapist has seen and heard it all, from the smallest problems to the most pressing issues in relationships.
+When couples attend joint sessions, it could take a few sessions to resolve the issues, as therapists have various methods and techniques.
+Attempting to solve issues yourselves could take more time, so visiting a licensed professional will save you both time and effort.

-Sometimes, couples therapy will show you that you are meant to be with your partner.
-Other times, it could show that your relationship isn't what either of you wants, which leads to separation and divorce.
-Regardless, couples therapy leads to answered questions and less "What If"s.
+Sometimes, therapy will show you that you're truly meant to be with your partner.
+Other times, it could show that your relationship isn't what either of you wants, which often leads to separation and divorce.
+Regardless, couples therapy leads to answered questions, less "What-ifs," and more fulfillment.

 Couples Therapy Techniques

-Many couples therapists center their practices and sessions on communication for couples.
-Emotionally focused therapy (EFT) works for many couples.
-The International Centre for Excellence in Emotionally Focused Therapy defines EFT as "structured approach to couples therapy formulated in the 1980s and has developed alongside the science on adult attachment and bonding to expand our understanding of what is happening in couple relationships and to guide therapists" (ICEEFT).
+Many therapists center their practices and sessions on communication for couples.
+Emotionally-focused therapy (EFT) works for many couples.
+The International Centre for Excellence in Emotionally Focused Therapy defines EFT as "a structured approach to couples therapy formulated in the 1980s [that] has developed alongside the science on adult attachment and bonding to expand our understanding of what is happening in couple relationships and to guide therapists" (ICEEFT).
 EFT works to help couples assess and reorganize their emotional responses, interactions, and bonds.
-The therapy technique outlines interventions and plans to help couples move forward.
+The therapy technique outlines interventions and plans to help couples come to peace with the past and move forward.

 Other techniques include:

-- Gottmann Method: Helps couples increase their overall closeness, respect, and affection through "love maps."
+- Gottman Method: Helps couples increase their overall closeness, respect, and affection through "love maps."

-- Narrative Therapy: Couples externally talk about their internal concerns, which can then be viewed from multiple and objective angles.
+- Narrative Therapy: Couples externally talk about their internal concerns, which can then be viewed from multiple angles.

-- Positive Psychology: Therapists use this method to take about positive aspects of individual and relationships to induce happiness.
+- Positive Psychology: Therapists use this method to discuss the positive aspects of relationships to induce happiness.

-Success or failure depends on how you and your partner look at couples therapy techniques and exercises.
-If one or both scoff at the idea and appear bored and distant during therapy sessions, then the couples therapy will not work.
-Both parents have to reach acceptable at some point, either before therapy or during the process.
-In addition, both of you must want to change your behaviors and respond well to your couples therapist and his or her sessions.
+Success or failure depends on how you and your partner look at couples' therapy techniques and exercises.
+If one or both of you scoff at the idea and appear bored and distant during therapy sessions, then the therapy will most likely not work.
+Both of you have to reach acceptance at some point, either before therapy or during the process.
+In addition, both of you must want to change your behaviors and respond well to your therapist during your sessions.
 Also, it depends greatly on the level of your marital problems.
 Seeking help early in the disagreement phase could establish your relationship's ground rules and prevent several issues down the road.
 It could also be a good idea to sign up for premarital counseling if you are engaged or thinking about marriage.

-If your partner refuses to go to a couples therapy session with you, you may consider going to individual therapy to sort out issues and learn healthy coping mechanisms and solutions.
+If your partner refuses to go to a couples therapy session with you, you may consider attending individual therapy to sort out your issues and learn healthy coping mechanisms and solutions for yourself.
 Try some exercises at home to begin to sort out any issues.
 Have dinner together or go see a movie.
 Sit down and talk.
 Try to discuss any issues you have before bed.
 Be honest with each other.
-Care about their needs, but place them on the pedestal next to yours and not above you.
+Care about their needs and place them on the pedestal next to yours and not above you.